 Crystal Court is located on a relatively small site located between Amsterdamse Bos and Flevopark.
 A dense development was planned on this green site, made up of 36 villas above a car park.
-Maximizing the sense of openness and through views, the volumes are stacked — small ones below, big above — to create one continuous space between them with plenty of greenery and water.
-Despite the density, therefore, the complex blends harmoniously with its park-like setting, and all apartments enjoy optimal views, privacy and sunshine.
+The challenge here was to retain views of the park by keeping the footprint as small as possible.
+Maximizing the sense of openness and through views, the volumes are stacked: small ones below, big above.
+This creates a continuous space between them with plenty of greenery and water.
+The complex blends harmoniously with its park-like setting, despite the density.
+All apartments enjoy optimal views, privacy and sunshine.

-Both the main entrance and car park entrance, as well as the shared facilities, are located in the collective atrium.
+The main entrance, car park entrance and the shared facilities are located in the collective atrium.
 The central garden and ponds enliven this in-between space.
 Most apartments have balconies that overlook this winter garden and others that face the surroundings.

 36 free standing/stacked residences